 There is a separate College Fee, payable by those students who are not publicly funded.
 (These are mainly overseas students, those Home or EU students who have received public funds before, or those who do not qualify under the UK/EU residence criteria).
 This fee is for teaching and administration, and other general overheads of running the College.
 The fee sheet for the current year is available here.

-The bills at the start of the Lent and Easter Terms include additional charges, such as the Cafeteria meals for the previous term.
-The final bill, with these additional charges for the Easter Term, will be sent to your home address early in the summer vacation, except for final-year students who will be required to make a prepayment for the estimated amount.
+The final bill will be emailed to you early July.
 Please note that you cannot graduate if you still owe money to the College or to the University.
 Any adjustments and the return of key deposits will be made in mid-July.

 If you are, or anticipate that you may be, in financial difficulty of any sort, you should consult your Tutor or the Bursar as soon as possible.
 The College and the University have some funds to assist those who are suffering financial hardship through no fault of their own, or owing to changed circumstances which could not have been anticipated.